 In the UK for example, Macbeth is still the most popular play to teach in secondary schools (despite global moves to remove it from English Literature classes), and with its fussy, archaic language, not the easiest text for a non-native speaker, putting a second-generation migrant at a disadvantage academically.

 For Goglia however, the problem is that the emphasis on the written word reduces the validity of a non-standardised language.
 Many languages in the world do not have a formal, written version.
 He explains: “I was interested in decolonising the discussion on language because languages must be standardised, written.
-If they are not written, they are not ‘worthy’.”
+If they are not written, they are perceived as not ‘worthy’.”

 For example at Rokeby, some of the students know that they should not mention Yoruba (a language of Nigeria), because, as Goglia says, “the reaction of Europeans will be like ‘What is that?’
 It’s not really something you can put on your CV.
 This country, like many European countries, is multicultural (shrugs), but not really.”
 In their view, the English language and its country of origin offers a safe route to employment, a throwback from colonial heritage.
 As Goglia says; “people that have a commonwealth countries background, English is part of their linguistic repertoire, so they have this connection.”